Celestial (comics): Fictional history

-The origin of the Celestials was long unknown, with many species across the mainstream Marvel Universe having only unconfirmed legends about their beginnings—until the so-called Eternity War, when major revelations about the Celestials were revealed by the mysterious cosmic entity "Queen of Nevers".
+The origin of the Celestials was long unknown, with many species across the mainstream Marvel Universe having only unconfirmed legends about their beginnings—until the "Eternity War" storyline, when major revelations about the Celestials were revealed by the Queen of Nevers.

-At the beginning of creation itself, countless billions of years ago, before the current Cosmic Order, creation was composed of a single and sentient universe, whose omnipotent intelligence was referred to as the First Firmament.
+Billions of years ago, before the current Cosmic Order, creation was composed of a single and sentient universe, referred to as the First Firmament.
 For countless ages, the First Firmament was the sole being in creation, until its loneliness became unbearable.
-It decided to create the first life in Creation to give it companions as well as servants—an act that it would come to regret.
+It decided to create the first life to give it companions as well as servants—an act that it would come to regret.
 These servants, cosmic beings of a lesser order of power, were of two kinds: black and multicolored humanoid servants.
 The black servants dutifully obeyed and worshiped their creator.
-They even created their own servants and sought to preserve the simple order their creator had made complete and unchanging for all time.
-The First Firmament named these loyal beings Aspirants and was very pleased by their goals and desire to maintain the status quo of its reign.
+They even created their own servants and sought to preserve the simple order their creator had made.
+The First Firmament named these loyal beings Aspirants and was pleased by their goals and desire to maintain the status quo.
 However, the multicolored ones had completely different values and desires from the Aspirants.
-Considered "rebels" by the First Firmament, they wanted a dynamic, diverse and continually evolving Reality where beings lived, learned, reproduced, aged and died to slowly improve themselves through evolution.
+Considered "rebels" by the First Firmament, they wanted a dynamic, diverse and continually evolving reality where beings lived, learned, reproduced, aged and died to slowly improve themselves through evolution.
 The rebels wanted this with the ultimate long-term goal of producing superior cosmic beings with the power to create universes of their own and for the universe to evolve with them as they advanced towards that state.
 These were the beings whom one day would be called by lesser life forms, "The Celestials".